Back to Blog

 You should have 5-15 topics.
 Don't filter yet — just list them.

-2 Check the Data
+Step 2: Check the Data

-Now take your list and look at actual TikTok data for each topic.
+Take your list and look at actual TikTok data for each topic.
 You're checking two things:

 This is exactly what niche research tools are built for.
 You can manually search TikTok, or use a tool like TTNiche to see engagement rates, competition scores, and trend data at a glance.

-3 Filter for Monetization
+Step 3: Filter for Monetization

 Cross off anything from your list that fails this test: "Could someone eventually pay for this?"